Due to constant changes in the Facebook marketing ecosystem, it can be stressful to ensure that your paid ads are delivering the desired performance.

 From the release of this update to future operating systems, we see that most users tend to opt-out of personalized advertising, making it difficult for you to get the conversion rate you desire.
 But as you work to improve your Facebook Ads strategy, you should have a clear idea of the FB Ads benchmarks for your industry.
 This will help you set targets and limits that you shouldn’t cross.

 This article shares the Facebook metrics averages for different industries to help you plan your campaigns better.

 Facebook Ads performance benchmarks for different industries

-Below, you will find the latest performance benchmarks for advertising on Facebook in 4 key metrics:
+Below, you will find the latest performance benchmarks for paid advertising on Facebook in four key metrics:

 - Click-through rate

 These Facebook metrics are for 18 industries: Auto, Apparel, Beauty, B2B, Education, Consumer Services, Employment & Job Training, Fitness, Finance & Insurance, Healthcare, Home Improvement, Industrial Services, Legal, Retail, Real Estate, Travel & Hospitality, and Technology.

 1. Average click-through rate on Facebook by industry